 Don’t worry – if you have met all the conditions then your place will be confirmed in due course, and will be shown on UCAS Track.

 Even if you didn’t meet the conditions your university may still accept you.
 Check the status of your application on UCAS Track to find out if your university has confirmed your place.

 For more information, advice and guidance, visit the UCAS website.

 Our Admissions Team will be in touch with instructions on how to add a clearing choice on UCAS Track (you may be given a deadline to do this) and how to send in copies of your qualifications so that your place can be confirmed.

 Once your place is confirmed, don't forget to do the following:

-If you have been made an offer of a place through Clearing you’ll be invited to attend a Visit Day.
-You can come along to a Visit Day before or after you accept your offer.
-This is your chance to meet tutors from your course, chat to current students, have a look around the campus, find out about student accommodation vacancies and pick up information on student finance.
+If you have been made an offer of a place through Clearing you’ll be invited to attend a Clearing Visit Day.
+You can come along to the Visit Day before or after you accept your offer.
+This is your chance to meet tutors from your course, chat to current students, have a look around the campus, find out about student accommodation vacancies, and pick up information on student finance etc.

 If we have offerered you a place in Clearing, we will invite you to attend the Clearing Visit Days.